arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

 communication callback if set.

 **IMPORTANT**
-There are 3 operation the basic expansion class takes care which are common to all classes (WRITE in flash, READ in flash, get FW version).
+There are 3 operations the basic expansion class takes care which are common to all classes (WRITE in flash, READ in flash, get FW version).
 If you want to use these operation remember to call `Expansion::execute();` in your `defaul` case switch of execute.
 This will use the base `execute()` function